melizalab/decide-rs/PROTOCOL.md

 #### Shutdown (0x22)

 Shutdown the controller.
 The request body should be empty.
-The controller will shutdown immediately without replying.

 ### REP messages